AI-Hypercomputer/xpk/Slurm commands guide.md

 	3. Array job with a single task per job and single step per task.\
 	As a result, XPK runs script validation to ensure it executes only the above use cases.

-For successful script validation and later job execution, apply the following script updates:
+For successful script validation and later job execution, apply the following script updates:\
-	- The number of steps in a task is limited to 1.
-Thus, ensure there is only one step in the job script, invoked by one srun invocation.
+-- The number of steps in a task is limited to one.
+Thus, ensure there is only one step in the job script, invoked by one srun invocation.\
-	- Ensure there is only one srun invocation per script and it is the final command in the script.
+-- Ensure there is only one srun invocation per script and it is the final command in the script.\
-	- Do not include other Slurm commands invocation within the script (e.g. scontrol, sinfo etc.)
+-- Do not include other Slurm commands invocation within the script (e.g. scontrol, sinfo etc.)\

 ### 2. xpk shell | Slurm login node - download scripts, models and data sets:
 Through the xpk shell you can access the shared file system or edit files (e.g. when quick model changes are needed).
 It is the equivalent of the Slurm login node.
 To access the remote system use xpk shell command: